“YOU’RE NOT GOING TO BELIEVE THIS,” HE SAID. “IT’S BACK ON AND WE NEED A TEAM IN HOUSTON NEXT WEEK. SOONER IF YOU CAN. IT’LL BE A BUSY THANKSGIVING.”

 While our client’s tone was apologetic, the sudden turnaround was par for the course.
-Earlier in 2010, the Macondo incident had led to a drilling moratorium in the Gulf of Mexico.
+The Macondo incident had led to a drilling moratorium in the Gulf of Mexico.
 The ban was causing a series of start-stop projects as field operators and drilling contractors considered redeploying their fleet to new waters.
-Our client, the projects director for a major drilling contractor, was preparing to send an ultradeepwater drillship from Mexico to the Mediterranean.
+Our client, the project’s director for a major drilling contractor, was preparing to send an ultradeepwater drillship from Mexico to the Mediterranean.

 With the US industry in turmoil, he needed the rig ‘drill ready’ in the Med within six months.
 The extensive modifications required for the new drilling campaign would be hard enough in this timeframe.
 But the difficulties were compounded by the heightened reputational risk environment.
 With every drilling contractor under intense media scrutiny at that point, our client couldn’t afford a false step.
 He needed our help.